 Exploration is a vital component of reinforcement learning.
 In the NFQ algorithm, we use an epsilon-greedy exploration strategy, which consists of acting randomly with epsilon probability.
-We sample a number from a uniform distribution [0, 1).
-If the number is less than the hyperparameter constant, called epsilon, your agent selects an action uniformly at random (that's including the greedy action), otherwise, it acts greedily.
+We sample a number from a uniform distribution (0, 1).
+If the number is less than the hyperparameter constant, called epsilon, your agent selects an action uniformly at random (that's including the greedy action); otherwise, it acts greedily.

 For the DQN experiments, I added to chapter 9's Notebook some of the other exploration strategies introduced in chapter 4.
-I adapted them to use them with neural networks, and the are re-introduced next.
-Make sure to checkout all Notebooks and play around.
+I adapted them to use them with neural networks, and they are reintroduced next.
+Make sure to check out all Notebooks and play around.

 '''

 I SPEAK PYTHON

 Linearly decaying epsilon-greedy exploration strategy

-class EGreedyLinearStrategy(): (1) In an linearly decaying epsilon-greedy
+class EGreedyLinearStrategy () :

-strategy we start with a high epsilon value
+strategy, we start with a high epsilon value

 <...>

 and decay its value in a linear fashion.

 def epsilon update(self):

 self.epsilon = 1 - self.t / self.max steps

 self.epsilon = (self.init epsilon - self.min epsilon) \

 self.epsilon + self.min epsilon

 self.epsilon = np.clip(self.epsilon,

-4 (2) We clip epsilon
+4 (a) we clip epsilon

 self.min epsilon,

 to be between

 self.init epsilon)

 the initial and the

 (3) This is a variable holding

 self.t += 1 🔶

 minimum value.

-return self.epsilon the number of times
+return self.epsilon the number of times epsilon

-epsilon has been updated. f(4) In the 'select_action'
+has been updated.

+\dashv (4) In the select_action

+def select action (self, model, state): - method, we use a model

 self.exploratory action = False

 and a state.

 with torch.no grad():

-→ (5) For logging
+- (5) For logging

 q values = model(state).cpu().detach()

-purposes, l
+purposes, I

 q values = q values.data.numpy().squeeze() always extract

-the q values.
+the q_values.

-if np.random.rand() > self.epsilon:(6) We draw the random number
+if np.random.rand() > self.epsilon: (6) we draw the random number

+action = np.argmax(q values)

 from a uniform distribution and

-action = np.argmax(q values)
+else:

 compare it to epsilon.

-else:

 action = np.random.randint(len(q values))

+- (7) If higher, we use the argmax of the

 self. epsilon update()

-q values, otherwise a random action.
+q_values; otherwise, a random action.

 self.exploratory action = action != np.argmax(q values)

-return action

-(8) Finally, we update epsilon, set a variable for logging
+return action (8) Finally, we update epsilon, set a variable for

-purposes, and return the action selected.
+logging purposes, and return the action selected.

 '''

 '''

 I SPEAK PYTHON

 Exponentially decaying epsilon-greedy exploration strategy

 class EGreedyExpStrategy():

 <...>

-def epsilon update(self):
+def epsilon_update(self):

-(1) In the exponentially decaying strategy, the only difference
+- (1) In the exponentially decaying strategy, the only difference

-is now epsilon is decaying in an exponential curve.
+is that now epsilon is decaying in an exponential curve.

 self.epsilon = max(self.min epsilon,

-self.decay rate self.epsilon)
+self.decay_rate self.epsilon)

 return self.epsilon

-(2) This is yet another way to exponentially decay epsilon, this one
+- (a) This is yet another way to exponentially decay epsilon, this one

-actually uses the exponential function.
-The epsilon values will be pretty
+uses the exponential function.
+The epsilon values will be much the

-much the same, but the decay rate will have to be a different scale.
+same, but the decay rate will have to be a different scale.

 def epsilon update(self):

-#

 self.decay rate = 0.0001

 #

 epsilon = self.init epsilon np.exp( \

-#

 -self.decay rate self.t)

 #

+#

 epsilon = max(epsilon, self.min epsilon)

 #

 self.t += 1

 #

 return epsilon

 def select action(self, model, state):

 self.exploratory action = False

 with torch.no grad():

 q values = model(state).cpu().detach()

 q values = q values.data.numpy().squeeze()

-(3) This 'select action' function is identical to the previous strategy.
-One thing I want to
+(3) This select_action function is identical to the previous strategy.
+One thing I want to highlight

-highlight is, I'm querying the q_values every time only because I'm collecting information to
+is that I'm querying the q_values every time only because I'm collecting information to show to

-show to you.
+you.
 But if you care about performance, this is a bad idea.
-A faster implementation
+A faster implementation would only

+'''

+'''

-would only query the network after determining a greedy action is being called for.
+query the network after determining that a greedy action is being called for.

 if np.random.rand() > self.epsilon:

-action = np.argmax(q values)
+action = np.argmax(q_values)

 else:

-action = np.random.randint(len(q values))
+action = np.random.randint(len(q_values))

-self. epsilon update()
+self.epsilon_update()

-(4) 'exploratory action' here is a variable used to calculate the percentage of
+(4) exploratory_action here is a variable used to calculate the percentage of

-exploratory actions taken per episode.
+exploratory_actions taken per episode.
 Only used for logging information.

-self.exploratory action = action != np.argmax(q values)
+self.exploratory_action = action != np.argmax(q_values)

 return action

 '''